Tuesday, 1 October 2024

 It is incredibly ancient compared to the rest of Italy: the Phoenicians, Carthaginians and Greeks all lived here.
 Want to see some of the best Greek ruins in the world?
 Forget the Acropolis, come here.
 Every building in Sicily is built on the bones of past ages, and most of them seem to be crumbling.
 Even the new ones.

 Other than for a few hundred years of glory in the early Middle Ages, the island has been a colony rather than its own boss.
 The nationalities of the absentee landlords might have changed, but in turns they abused, ignored and siphoned off resources.
 (Very occasionally, as with whoever built the Villa Romana del Casale, they fell in love with the place and ploughed their own resources into improving it.
 But this was the exception.)
-Many Sicilians, including m ancestors, argued that Italian unification was simply another foreign invasion; now the abuse came from Savoy, then Rome, rather than Madrid.
+Many Sicilians, including my ancestors, argued that Italian unification was simply another foreign invasion; now the abuse came from Savoy, then Rome, rather than Madrid.
 Colonial overlords … and the mafia brutes that took advantage of their distance … drove Sicily to such a state that when emigration became a viable possibility for the average person, vast numbers of its people went elsewhere.
-A vast, empty countryside scattered with abandoned houses is a vision of modern Sicily.
+An empty countryside scattered with abandoned houses is a vision of modern Sicily.

 Extremes, age and colonial exploitation have created a place that’s both Italian and distinctly alien.
 Many places in Sicily remind me more of Tunisia or South Africa than Tuscany or the Veneto.
 Tourism in Sicily can be challenging.
 While gleaming new motorways are a testimony to EU improvement projects, local roads can be an adventure.
 Visual clues that usually tell you “turn around, you’re in a dangerous neighbourhood” don’t work the same way here; a dark alley full of graffiti and rubbish can host upscale jewellery shops or magnificent Baroque oratories.
 UNESCO heritage town centres are surrounded by hideous, often collapsing post-war housing.
 Cultural attractions can be light on English explanations; my basic Italian gets used here far more than in the north.
 And yet, if you love culture, history and food … the foundations of this blog … Sicily delivers rewards out of all proportion to the effort you put in.
 There is no place else in Europe quite like it.